Quantum-Accelerators/quacc/docs/install/wflow_engines.md

     **MongoDB Setup**

-    Jobflow and FireWorks both require the use of a database to store calculation results.
-If you haven't done so already, first create a Mongo database as described in the ["MongoDB Setup"](config_db.md) section.
+    Jobflow and FireWorks both require the use of a database (most commonly a MongoDB instance) to store calculation results.

     !!!
 Note